-As the role of technology within the legal industry increases, the question of how it can best be utilized in the legal practice is of major concern.
-When talking about what technologies will boost innovation in legal services, there is one term apart from ‘AI’ that appears to be frequently mentioned — blockchain.
+As the role of technology within the legal industry increases, the question of how it can best be utilized in legal practice is a major one.
+When talking about what technologies will boost innovation in legal services, there is one term apart from ‘AI’ that appears to be frequently mentioned — the blockchain.

 So what is Blockchain?

-Despite its complexity, the core concept of blockchain is really quite simple; a blockchain is a type of database.
-In this article, we’ve defined a database as a structured collection of data stored electronically in a computer system, typically structured in table format to allow for easier searching and information filtering.
+Despite being perceived as complex, the core concept of blockchain is really quite simple: blockchain is a type of database.
+In this article, we have defined a database as a structured collection of data stored electronically in a computer system, typically structured in a table format allowing for easier information searching and filtering.
 Blockchain is no different in the way that it is also a digital and structured collection of data, but its structure is what makes it different and unique.

 In Blockchain, data is organized in so called ‘blocks’ which have limited storage capacities.
 Once one block is filled, it is added onto a previously filled block forming a chain of such blocks, hence the name blockchain.
 Each of these blocks is encrypted and has a set place within the chain with irreversible properties.
 A hash, as seen below, is a function that converts an input of letters and numbers into an encrypted output of a fixed length.